pbnj/pbnj.github.io/README.md

 ## About Me

-Peter Benjamin is a Software Engineer & a Developer Advocate with a background in Information Security and a passion for enabling and empowering Engineers to build secure and scalable applications, services, and platforms on modern and distributed infrastructure.
+Peter Benjamin is a Software Engineer and a Developer Advocate with a background in Information Security and a passion for enabling and empowering Engineers to build secure and scalable distributed systems on modern infrastructure.

-Peter has a technical background in the Application Security, Go programming language, Kubernetes, and Docker.
-Peter is a Kubernetes & Cloud Native Computing Foundation (CNCF) contributor.
-He is also a co-organizer for the [San Diego Kubernetes](https://www.meetup.com/San-Diego-Kubernetes-Meetup/) and the [San Diego Golang](https://www.meetup.com/sdgophers/) meet-ups.
+Peter has deep technical background in Go, Kubernetes, and Application Security.
+Peter is a Kubernetes & CNCF contributor.
+He also co-organizes the [San Diego Kubernetes](https://www.meetup.com/San-Diego-Kubernetes-Meetup/) and the [San Diego Golang](https://www.meetup.com/sdgophers/) meet-ups.
 Peter lives in San Diego, California, and spends his free time with his wife & 2 kids.